Thursday, December 29, 2011

 The only thing missing, in my opinion, was any sort of consultation with Splinter.
 Not only is he their father and sensei, but it was his blood feud with the Shredder that started the whole story in the first place.
 Splinter was featured in very few issues from the Northampton era and we didn’t get to see enough of his reaction to his mortal enemy coming back from the grave.

 Raph’s fight against the Foot Soldiers in the sewer takes up the remainder of the issue and, yes, it is very much just a decompressed action sequence that goes on and on until the book is finished.
 But again, it’s important to the story.
-It shows that even a year later, the Shredder hasn’t forgotten about the Turtles and still deploys his Foot Soldiers to patrol the sewers for them, just to make sure they don’t show their faces again.
+It shows that even after all this time, the Shredder hasn’t forgotten about the Turtles and still deploys his Foot Soldiers to patrol the sewers for them, just to make sure they don’t show their faces again.
 It also illustrates the odds Raph is up against now that he’s elected to return to New York solo, and that while the Foot Soldiers are cannon fodder, there’s more than enough of them to overwhelm a single Turtle.

 As for Zog, well, didn’t see that one coming.